Frequently Asked Questions

 How can I add a new feature? #

-Nord team accepts bug reports and feature requests via this form or during the office hours.
-Issues submitted are immediately saved to our issue tracker and posted to the internal Slack channels we use for monitoring.
-For more details, please see our support documentation.
+The Nord team accepts contribution tickets via this form or during the office hours.
+Tickets submitted are immediately saved to our issue tracker and posted to the internal Slack channels we use for monitoring.
+For more details, please see our contributing guidelines.

 I found a bug.
 How do I report it? #